New Part-time Undergraduate Student Finance for - 2017/18

-The maximum Tuition Fee Loan available for Welsh students attending a HEI is £2,625.
+The maximum Tuition Fee Loan available for Welsh and EU students attending a Welsh HEI is £2,625.

 If the tuition fee charged by the University or College is more than the Tuition Fee Loan available, then you will have to fund the difference yourself.
 You must also be studying an average course intensity of at least 25% to get a Tuition Fee Loan.
 A Tuition Fee Loan is available to UK students regardless of your household income.

-You can apply by downloading a PTL1 application form from the following website in June 2015:
+You can apply by downloading a PTL1 application form from the following website NOW:

 Student currently living in Wales: www.studentfinancewales.co.uk

-For further information, support and advice you can contact our Disability Service website by here here:
+For further information, support and advice you can contact our Disability Service website by here:

-If you have dependent children, you may be entitled to apply for the Parents Learning Allowance of up to £1557.
+If you have dependent children, you may be entitled to apply for the Parents Learning Allowance.
 How much you will receive will depend on your household income and the intensity of study - minimum 50%.
 You will not have to repay this allowance at the end of your studies.

-If you have a partner or another adult, who is financially dependant on you, you can apply for the Adult Dependant Grant of up to £2,732.
-How much you'll recevie will depend on your household income and the intensity of study - minimum 50%.
+If you have a partner or another adult, who is financially dependant on you, you can apply for the Adult Dependant Grant.
+How much you'll receive will depend on your household income and the intensity of study - minimum 50%.
 You will not have to repay this grant at the end of your studies.

-To apply for the extra financial help you will be sent the appropriate forms by Student Fiance Wales or they can be downloaded from their website:
+To apply for the extra financial help you will be sent the appropriate forms by Student Finance Wales or they can be downloaded from their website: